LordFetznschaedl/CS2Retake/README.md

 - [x] KevlarHelmet being only given as Kevlar without Helmet

 ---
-# known bugs:
-- [ ] Queue System when joining into a running retake match

 ---
 # future releases:
 - [ ] config system